DiligentGraphics/DiligentEngine/README.md

 By default, appplications will run in D3D12 mode.
 To select D3D11, OpenGL, or Vulkan use the following command line options:
 **mode=D3D11**, **mode=D3D12**, **mode=GL**, or **mode=Vk** (do not use spaces!).
-If you want to run an application outside of Visual Studio environment, the application's assets folder must be selected as a working directory.
-(For Visual Studio, this is automatically configured by
+If you want to run an application outside of Visual Studio environment, the application's assets folder must be set as a working directory.
+(For Visual Studio, this is automatically configured by CMake).
+Alternatively, you can navigate to the build target folder and run the executable from there.
-CMake).

 ## Universal Windows Platform